 - Of course, to do backend development knowledge of SQL will be indispensable.

 - To do backend development work well knowledge of network, DNS, etc will also be very helpful.
+So, if you're looking to hire backend developers, make sure they have good knowledge of this.

 - Depending on the work, it will involve creating APIs for other consumers like a mobile application or a frontend application.
 Work might include building RESTful API or GraphQL.
 Peeking into gRPC will be beneficial too.